Flow Research

 Volume X and

-Module A write the definitive story of the effect of the pandemic on
+Module A write the definitive story of the effect of the pandemic on the

-these responses are taken into account in the forecasting.
-Forecasts are included to 2024 that take into account the
+responses are taken into account in the forecasting.
+Forecasts are included

-strong recovery that is already occurring in the flowmeter markets, and in
+occurring in the flowmeter markets, and in the economy as a whole.
+Pent-up

-one glance a comparison of the revenues, units sold, and compound
+of the revenues, units sold, and compound annual growth rate for all

-annual growth rate for all the main types of flowmeters.
-Growth
+the main types of flowmeters.
+Growth factors and limiting factors for

-factors and limiting factors for each flowmeter type explain the rationale
+each flowmeter type explain the rationale of the market forecasts and what

-of the market forecasts and what can be expected over the next five years.
-No
+can be expected over the next five years.
+No other studies exist

 The data in